 CARA Racing Award

-All runners have the opportunity to earn the CARA Racing Award in one of three ways:
+All runners have the opportunity to earn the CARA Racing Award in one of two ways:

 Finish 5 Runners' Choice Circuit races

-Finish any three CARA produced races (Wintrust Lakefront 10 Miler / 5k, Honda Miles Per Hour, CARA's Chi-Town Miles, Spring Trail Chase, Summer Trail Chase, or Autumn Trail Chase)
+Finish any three CARA produced races (Lakefront 10 Miler / 5k, Miles Per Hour, CARA's Chi-Town Miles, Spring Trail Chase)

 CARA Runners of the Year

-Chicagoland's top runners are named Runner of the Year in the following categories: Overall, Masters (ages 40+), Veteran (ages 50+), Senior (ages 60+), and Super Senior (ages 70+).
-Runners of the Year are selected by the Race Committee through Circuit success.
+Chicagoland's top runners are named Runner of the Year in the following categories: Overall, Non-Binary, Masters (ages 40+), Veteran (ages 50+), Senior (ages 60+), and Super Senior (ages 70+).
+Runners of the Year are selected by the CARA Racing Committee through Circuit success.
+Runners may win multiple Runner of the Year categories.

 Individual Circuit Awards